Cabiao: History

 The name Cabiao is the old Kapampangan word for "a tool used for pounding rice" (modern Kapampangan: kabyo, Tagalog: kabyaw).

 Cabiao, along with Gapan, Aliaga, San Isidro, and San Antonio were transferred from Pampanga to Nueva Ecija in 1848.
 The desire of the populace of Cabiao to be free from Spanish domination and tyranny resulted in an uprising on September 2, 1896.
-Numbering around 700 men (461 listed in the Tablet of Heroes in the Municipal Compound), the townsfolk of Cabiao and the Cabiao Brass Band under the leadership of their Capitan Municipal Mariano Nuñez Llanera together with the people of the neighboring towns of Arayat, Deliquente (San Antonio) & Jaen led the siege against the colonizing Spaniards stationed at the Factoria of San Isidro.
+Numbering around 700 men (461 listed in the Tablet of Heroes in the Municipal Compound), the townsfolk of Cabiao and the Cabiao Brass Band under the leadership of their Capitan Municipal Mariano Llanera together with the people of the neighboring towns of Arayat, Delinquente (San Antonio) and Jaen led the siege against the colonizing Spaniards stationed at the Factoria of San Isidro.
 The Spanish Colonial Government ceded the Philippines to the United States on December 10, 1898, via the Treaty of Paris.
 Once again, the Philippines was under colonial rule, this time by the American.
-In the last days of the Spanish occupation, the Cabiao heroes participated in the declaration of Philippine Republic in Malolos on January 23, 1899.
-During the Philippine–American War, Cabiao was one of the fiercely battled terrains of the American forces in pursuit of General Aguinaldo's Forces however most of the populated areas of Cabiao have been saved from the encounter.
-General Pio del Pilar hold out in the marshes of San Vicente and Santa Rita to delay the intruding Forces of General Elwell Stephen Otis under the command of General Henry Ware Lawton.
+In the last days of the Spanish occupation, the Cabiao heroes participated in the declaration of the Philippine Republic in Malolos on January 23, 1899.
+During the Philippine–American War, Cabiao was one of the fiercely contested positions of the American forces in pursuit of General Aguinaldo's Forces however most of the populated areas of Cabiao avoided the fighting.
+General Pio del Pilar held out in the marshes of San Vicente and Santa Rita to delay the intruding Forces of General Elwell Stephen Otis under the command of General Henry Ware Lawton.

 In 1903, the Americans established schools in Cabiao and used the English language as a medium of instructions.
 Pedro Oreta was elected as the first chief executive of the town under American civil regime followed by the then Mun.
 President Jose Crespo who established and organized the Presidencia (township hierarchy and organizational plan) constituting the different executive department of the municipality.
 American occupation in Cabiao has not been as cruel as their Spanish predecessor, however, the people of Cabiao were already afraid to trust the new colonizer.
 Thomasites missionaries arrived in Cabiao in 1902 as a part of educating the people of Cabiao and in 1903, the Americans established schools in Cabiao and used the English language as the medium of instruction.
 From 1907 to 1909, Cabiao was placed under jurisdiction of San Isidro and the executive power was then held by the Municipal President of San Isidro.
 It was in the term of Office of Municipal President Gonzalo Del Leon that the seat of Municipal Town Hall was erected on the land donated by the Romero family.
 It was during the term of Jose Lapuz that Judge Bonifacio Ysip was elected as delegate to the constitutional convention held in Manila.